capstanlqc/omegat-setup/README.md

 # OmegaT customization

-For historical reasons, OmegaT is very opinionated in the factory settings it offers as regards user interface and some behaviour.
+OmegaT's default factory settings (with regards to user interface and some behaviour) are pretty old.
 Tweaking the default preferences by hand one by one is tedious and error-prone, especially for large teams where preferences are expected to be homogeneous across the team.
 This automated customization removes the burden of doing that manually from translators working in a team.

 ## What is customization

 On the one hand, OmegaT provides certain preferences, where the option selected by default is not the most convenient one (as regard modern CAT tool best practices).
 On the other hand, OmegaT is very extensible by means of scritps and plugins.

 The customization consists of tweaked preferences and configuration files as well as script and plugins.